Guidance for a non-UK/dual nationality holders

 If you have moved to the UK from another country, are a Non-UK citizen or dual nationality holder and wish to change your name after marriage, divorce, gender reassignment or deed poll you may be a little daunted about where to start!
 Read on to find out how the name change process works for non-UK nationals.

-NameSwitch is the UK’s expert in helping people obtain a name change as smoothly and quickly as possible, and as we’ve been contacted by numerous non-UK nationals in recent years, we’ve dedicated this guide to anyone who’s a non-UK/dual nationality holder and is wondering how to navigate the name change process under UK laws.
+NameSwitch is the UK’s expert in helping people obtain a name change as smoothly and quickly as possible.
+As we’ve been contacted by numerous non-UK nationals in recent years, we’ve dedicated this guide to anyone who’s a non-UK/dual nationality holder and is wondering how to navigate the name change process under UK laws.

 Changing your name on your passport after marriage